 Since that first year, more and more riders, volunteers and donors — thousands more — have become part of the Pelotonia community and the movement to create a cancer-free world.
 They have ridden millions of miles, passed out tens of thousands of PB&Js and orange slices at rest stops, and raised a staggering amount of money to support cancer research at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).

-Along the way, this growing community of cancer survivors, physicians, researchers, staff, community members and thousands more impacted by cancer have shed tears, cheered one another up steep hills, shared their cancer-journey stories and formed lasting bonds and friendships.
+Along the way, this growing community of cancer survivors, physicians, researchers, staff, volunteers and thousands more impacted by cancer have shed tears, cheered one another up steep hills, shared their cancer-journey stories and formed lasting bonds and friendships.

 This was the goal of the forward-thinking Pelotonia founders, who, against great odds and during a devastating economic recession, created a fundraising event that has become the model for other cancer hospitals, having funded groundbreaking and lifesaving research and screening programs at the OSUCCC – James.

-“I don’t know of a physician or a scientist here who hasn’t in some way benefited from Pelotonia funding,” says David Cohn, MD, MBA, interim chief executive officer and chief medical officer of The James Cancer Hospital and Solove Research Institute and the Stuart M. Sloan – Larry J. Copeland MD Chair in Gynecologic Oncology in The Ohio State University College of Medicine.
+“I don’t know of a physician or a scientist here who hasn’t in some way benefited from Pelotonia funding,” says David Cohn, MD, MBA, interim chief executive officer and chief medical officer at the James Cancer Hospital and Solove Research Institute and the Stuart M. Sloan – Larry J. Copeland MD Chair in Gynecologic Oncology in The Ohio State University College of Medicine.

-Dr. Cohn also says that Pelotonia funding has helped fund recruitment of world-class scientists; laboratory-based, translational and clinical research; drug development; four statewide cancer-screening programs; the purchase of high-tech equipment; and the Pelotonia Institute for Immuno-Oncology (PIIO).
-It’s currently funding the next generation of scientists, he says.
+Dr. Cohn also says Pelotonia funding has helped fund recruitment of world-class scientists; laboratory-based, translational and clinical research; drug development; four statewide cancer-screening initiatives; the purchase of high-tech equipment; and the Pelotonia Institute for Immuno-Oncology (PIIO).
+It’s also funding the next generation of scientists, he says.

 “Through the ride and other Pelotonia-related events, people in the community get to know people at the cancer center on a very personal basis,” says Raphael Pollock, MD, PhD, director of The Ohio State University Comprehensive Cancer Center and the Klotz Chair in Cancer Research at the Ohio State College of Medicine.
 “As Pelotonia thrives, so thrives the cancer center.”